asmagin/sitecore-js-presentation/readme.md

         renderToStaticMarkup: function(props) {
             // generate html and return as string

-            // in this case e.g. React will not generate reactid into a DOM
+            // in this case e.g. React will not generate reactId into a DOM
-            // and won't be able to bing this code on a client side
+            // and won't be able to bind this code on a client side

             // could be used in only server-side rendering is needed },